muzishen/PCDMs/README.md

 ## TO DO
-Released the train and test code.
+Released the train and test code at [this](https://github.com/tencent-ailab/PCDMs).

 ## Citation